 I love meals that all fit into one bowl!
 Burrito bowls, smoothie bowls, and vegan superfood bowls are all great ways to get a lot of nutrient-rich foods into your diet at once, just like this healthy and delicious Teriyaki salmon bowl.

 You’ll love the homemade teriyaki sauce that we’ll make in just a few minutes to coat the salmon cubes.
 It’s got layers of Asian-inspired flavor and it’s super simple to make.

 Enjoy your salmon bowl right now, or cook it and box it up for lunch tomorrow.
 It will be so good either way!

 I have a Teriyaki Chicken Bowl recipe too that is similar to this one!
-Try both, or choose your favorite.
+You can also make a California Roll Sushi Bowl with imitation crab meat.
+Try them all or choose your favorite.

 Why You’ll Love This Recipe

 - Different Salmon Recipe– If you’re looking for new and exciting ways to serve fish for dinner, you are in the right place!
 This recipe is a fun spin on a protein that you probably make the same way over and over again.

 - Asian Flavors – If you cook Asian recipes often, you probably have most of these ingredients already.
 If not, take a trip to your supermarket or local Asian store to pick up the basics.
 Ingredients like toasted sesame oil and sushi rice seasoning really make this recipe special.

 - Dinner for 2 or 3 – This recipe makes three servings, which makes it perfect for an easy dinner for two, with one serving for lunch tomorrow.
 Of course, you can always double this recipe to serve a larger family too.